magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/content-rendering/index.md

 Server-side rendering (SSR) is a method of providing pre-generated HTML as a response to an HTTP request.

-For example, the contents of this website is pre-built from source files.
+For example, the content of this website is pre-built from source files.
 These files are converted into HTML pages and uploaded into an HTTP hosting server.
 When a user visits the site, the server returns the pre-built HTML file for the browser to render.